toxgisfinalproject/report/report_yw3236.md

 Population estimates for each county by year were then obtained from the census bureau website (<https://www.census.gov/support/USACdataDownloads.html>) by the following process: Census codes were obtained from the master datasheet (“Mastdata.xls”) for every year from 1979 to 2009.
 Utilizing a custom function to read all the sheets from an excel file into a list of sheets, several individual excel files were read in after conversion to xlsx format (INC01 to INC03, PVY01 to PVY02, PST01 and PST02, and IPE01).
 Area name and fips were extracted along with the columns for income and population estimates for the respective year.
 These columns were converted from wide to long format and census codes naming the original columns were resolved to years.
 Two dataframes resulted from this, one for median household income by county and one for population estimates.
 Given time constraints, we aimed to use the population estimates and merged them to the aggregated seer and tri facility data.
 Population data was then joined to the joined cancer-tri data by state-county fips code and year.

+-   [BRFSS](https://catalog.data.gov/dataset/behavioral-risk-factor-data-tobacco-use-2010-and-prior-2963a/resource/5943fbb9-676c-460c-906f-5003af4844d4) (BRFSS Data: Tobacco Use 2010 and Prior)

+-   [BRFSS](https://catalog.data.gov/dataset/behavioral-risk-factor-data-tobacco-use-2011-to-present-c68e1) (BRFSS Data: Tobacco Use 2011 to Present)

+Tobacco use data at the state level were collated from two BRFSS datasets for years 1996 to 2016.

 VI.
 Exploratory Analysis
 ------------------------